SimVascular/svFSIplus/README.md

 <h1 id="xml_file"> Solver Parameter Input XML File  </h1>

-The svFSUplus solver parameters read in for simulation are stored in an XML-format file.
+The svFSIplus solver parameters read in for a simulation are stored in an XML-format file.
 The XML file organization and parameter names replicate the old input text file except that parameter names have spaces replaced by underscores.

+Parameters using an additional value after the `:` have an XML atttibute added to identify the value: `Add equation: FSI` is converted to `<Add_equation type="FSI" >`.

 Example: Old input text file
 ```
 Add equation: FSI {
    Coupled: 1
    Min iterations: 1
-   Max iterations: 1
-   #Max iterations: 10
+   Max iterations: 10
    Tolerance: 1e-6

    Domain: 0 {